 Where Does Mattel Stand?

-Mattel has been slightly slow to react to deteriorating sales of its flagship product, Barbie.
-It has hardly taken any measure to reduce reliance on U.S. sales.
-The company witnessed appointments of multiple CEOs in recent years, and lost Disney Princess and Frozen lines to Hasbro.
+Though Mattel has seen growth in its flagship Barbie brand year over year both domestically and worldwide, the company has recently lost its Disney Princess and Frozen lines to Hasbro.
 Moreover, Toys ‘R’ Us used to constitute roughly 15-20% of Mattel’s domestic sales, which need to be revived by the company.

 The Zacks Consensus Estimate stands at a loss of 97 cents per share for the current year while sales are estimated to fall 8.4% year over year.
 Mattel’s net profit margin in the trailing 12 months is a negative 18% compared with the industry’s 6.2%.
 Moreover, a negative return on equity (ROE) of 65.3% compares unfavorably with the industry’s 13.5%.